An account of Benedict's papacy to be sealed in his coffin

 It will be brought out of the basilica and into the square about 40 minutes before Thursday’s funeral, as the crowd gathered for the service recites the rosary for Benedict, who served as pontiff from April 2005 through February 2013.

-By several hours into the second day of public viewing, nearly 100,00 people had filed past the bier in front of the basilica’s main altar since Monday.
-While the rank-and-file mourners caught a glimpse of Benedict’s body, two influential U.S. churchmen, Cardinals Timothy Dolan of New York and Sean Patrick O’Malley of Boston, attended Mass in the basilica at an altar just behind the central viewing area.
+Vatican security estimated about 65,000 people filed past the bier on Monday and 70,000 had done so on Tuesday.
+Two influential U.S. churchmen, Cardinals Timothy Dolan of New York and Sean Patrick O’Malley of Boston, attended Mass in the basilica at an altar just behind the central viewing area on the second day.

 Among prominent clergymen coming for the funeral will be Hong Kong Cardinal Joseph Zen, his secretary said.
 Zen, a retired 90-year-old bishop, has been sharply at odds with Francis over the Vatican’s agreement with Chinese authorities on the appointment of bishops.
 Zen contends the deal betrays pro-Vatican Catholics in China and the clergy who have suffered persecution there.